sagiegurari/cargo-make/README.md

 TEST1 = "value1"
 TEST2 = "value2"
 COMPOSITE = "${TEST1} ${TEST2}"

+# profile based environment override
+[env.development]
+DEV = "TRUE"

+[env.production]
+PROD = "TRUE"
 ```

 Environment variables can be defined as a simple key/value pair or key and the output (second line) of the provided script.
 In addition, you can define environment variables values based on other environment variables using the ${} syntax.

 All environment variables defined in the env block and in the [default Makefile.toml](https://github.com/sagiegurari/cargo-make/blob/master/src/Makefile.stable.toml) will be set before running the tasks.

+See more on profile based environment setup in the [profile environment section](#usage-profiles-env)

 <a name="usage-env-task"></a>
 #### Task